April 9, 2021

 A Few Ideas to Support Burbank Businesses

 Burbank offers an ever-expanding choice of restaurants, cafes and eateries.
-Be sure to support them by ordering for takeout and enjoying meals in the comfort of your home!
+Be sure to support them by enjoying indoor and outdoor dining, ordering for takeout and enjoying meals in the comfort of your home!
 View our list.

 Pay a visit to independently owned shops and markets for items you need at home.
 Burbank is packed with one-of-a-kind shops and restaurants such as in Magnolia Park.